Speak to an expert

 The downtime caused by this attack has lead to inhibited operations, lost revenue and damaged reputations.
 Affected organisations have been racing to restore their latest system back ups or have resorted to paying the ransom.

-In a statement, the National Cyber Security Centre said that ransomware is “some of the most immediately damaging forms of cyber-attack” and that whilst no evidence existed at present, attacks of this type and on this scale could happen again at anytime.
+In a statement, the National Cyber Security Centre said that ransomware is “some of the most immediately damaging forms of cyber attack” and that whilst no evidence existed at present, attacks of this type and on this scale could happen again at anytime.

 • Keep your organisation’s security software patches up to date.